 For Lil’ Kim, her meteoric rise gave way to a heightened level of scrutiny for what she was rapping about as if she wasn’t allowed to.
 This all arrived at a time when men in the rap space were just upping their tax brackets, and the crux of their rhymes were about drugs, sex and money.
 When Kim rapped about those same topics, it was categorised as ‘dirty’.

 That didn’t thwart the conversation; if anything, Lil’ Kim kept it going as her career evolved.
 Her perseverance set a standard for female rappers, inspiring the continued outspokenness she still stands by today.
-Other artists such as Trina, Nicki Minaj, Cardi B and most recently Megan Thee Stallion have all taken this approach as it pertains to sex and sexual dominance in song.
+Other artists such as Trina, Nicki Minaj, Cardi B and Megan Thee Stallion have all taken this approach as it pertains to sex and sexual dominance in song.
 Contrary to popular belief, it isn’t to merely talk about sex; it’s putting the power back in women’s hands.

 This has made millions for hip-hop, and there are now many women out there doing it.
 That said, women are still having to defend their self-expression.
-Some 25 years ago, a label was coined for the type of music Lil’ Kim made.
+More than 25 years ago, a label was coined for the type of music Lil’ Kim made.
 It was called ‘hypersexuality’, denoting a heightened level of sexuality beyond the categorical norm.
 That term has now evolved into ‘sex positivity’, which wasn’t a hip-hop decision, really.
 Rather, it was a reflection of a societal change in perspective, where even industries such as sex work have received a complete narrative flip from earlier days.